Bradford: Curry

 In 2013 Bradford was again crowned "Curry Capital of Britain" after seeing off other strong contenders such as Glasgow and Wolverhampton.
 Bradford scored highly not just for the quality of food and service offered by each of the restaurants, but also for food hygiene, a deep understanding of the curry restaurant sector and its success in collectively raising funds for food charity The Curry Tree, which seeks to alleviate the plight of the poor in South East Asia.
 The judges were also particularly impressed by Bradford's International Food Academy and Jamie's Ministry of Food, which teaches the districts residents how to cook quick, simple, healthy and cost-effective meals.
+The city has been voted the curry capital of the UK for 6 years running.

 Sport

-Bradford has a long sporting tradition, and Bradford Bulls, formerly Bradford Northern, is one of the most successful rugby league clubs in the world, winning the World Club Championship three times since 2002 and seven times winners of the Rugby Football League Championship.
+Bradford has a long sporting tradition, and Bradford Bulls, formerly Bradford Northern, is one of the most successful rugby league clubs in the world, winning the World Club Championship three times since 2002 and the Rugby Football League Championship seven times.
 Bradford Bulls play at the Grattan Stadium, Odsal, formerly Odsal Stadium.
 The city is also home to a number of rugby union clubs—Bradford Salem are based in the Heaton area and Wibsey RFC can be found to the south of the city centre.
-The Richard Dunn Sports Centre is located close to the Odsal and the sports facilities at the university are also open to the public at certain times.
+The Richard Dunn Sports Centre is close to the Odsal and the sports facilities at the university are also open to the public at certain times.

 Bradford City Football Club was formed in 1903.
-James Whyte, a sub-editor of the Bradford Observer met with Football Association representative, John Brunt, in January to discuss plans, and in May, Manningham RFC, a rugby league team decided to change codes to association football.
-The Football League subsequently elected Bradford City to the league, with a total of 30 votes to replace Doncaster Rovers, because it saw the invitation as a chance to introduce football to the rugby-dominated county.
+James Whyte, a sub-editor of the Bradford Observer, met with Football Association representative John Brunt in January to discuss plans, and in May Manningham RFC, a rugby league team, decided to change codes to association football.
+The Football League subsequently elected Bradford City to the league, with a total of 30 votes, to replace Doncaster Rovers, because it saw the invitation as a chance to introduce football to the rugby-dominated county.
 Eight years after the club was elected to the league, City won the FA Cup and recorded the highest league position in its history.
-They currently compete in Football League One, the third tier of English football.
+They currently compete in EFL League One, the third tier of English football.
 The ground suffered one of the worst all-time sporting disasters after 56 people died at Valley Parade on 11 May 1985.
-A second club from the city, Bradford Park Avenue played in the Football League until it dropped out in 1970, then went into liquidation in 1974.
-The club now plays in the National League North, which means the Bradford derby has not been played in years.
+A second club from the city, Bradford Park Avenue, played in the Football League until it dropped out in 1970, then went into liquidation in 1974.
+The club now plays in the Northern Premier League, in the seventh tier of English football, which means the Bradford derby has not been played in years.
 Bradford Park Avenue hosted county cricket for Yorkshire as well as football.